TENQUBE/react-stack/README.md

 >❗ __The current version is being developed and tested internally.__

 # @tenqube/hybrid-webview-stack
-This is a library that helps with screen stack routing and transition animation in web views of mobile web and hybrid apps.
+A library that helps with screen stack routing and transition animation in webviews of hybrid apps.

 ## Installation
 ```sh